cerner/spinnaker/DCOS.md

 ### Marathon groups

-* [ ] TODO: decide if and how Marathon groups will be used by Spinnaker.
+* [x] decide if and how Marathon groups will be used by Spinnaker. (see General/Naming)

 A Marathon group has some similarity with a Kubernetes namespace so it could be possible to use them the same way in Spinnaker.
 However there are some problems: